AmeerSyed7340/web102_prework/README.md

 Describe any challenges encountered while building the app.

     I faced an issue when I tried to follow the spread operator example.
-The spread operator in JavaScript only works to distribute elements from the end of an array.
-Therefore, syntax like let [...others, lastElement] is not valid.
-It must be in the form let [firstElement, ...others].
+The spread operator in JavaScript seems to only work to distribute elements from the end of an array.
+Therefore, syntax like let [...others, lastElement] appears to be invalid.
+It had to be in the form let [firstElement, ...others].

 ## License